lacchain/bndes-network/DEPLOY_NODE.md

 ### Clone Repository ####

 To configure and install Pantheon and Orion, you must clone this git repository in your **local machine**.

+Obs: The old name of Hyperldger Besu is Pantheon and this tutorial will use the two names as synonyms.

 ```shell
 $ git clone https://github.com/lacchain/bndes-network